Frank Evers (businessman)

-Francis "Frank" Anthony Evers (born 1965) is an Irish & American businessman and film/tv producer, the CEO of INSTITUTE, INSTITUTE ARTIST, The Story Institute, and the president of Evergreen Pictures and Girl Culture Films.
+Francis Anthony "Frank" Evers (born 1965) is an Irish–American businessman and film/TV producer, the CEO of INSTITUTE, and the president of Evergreen Pictures and Girl Culture Films.

 Early life

-Evers was born to Francis Anthony Evers (Frank Evers (GAA)), a senior United Nations official, and Theresa Evers (Irish actress, Theresa (Doyle) Evers).
+Evers was born to Francis Anthony Evers, a senior United Nations official, and Theresa (Doyle) Evers.
 His father was born in Menlough, Galway in 1934, and his mother was born in New York, United States in 1934 but spent most of her young life in Tuam, Galway.
 He has six siblings—five sisters and one brother.
 He grew up in the Middle East and Ireland until he moved to the US to attend Harvard University in 1983.

 Evers attended secondary school from 1978 to 1983 at Ireland's Gormanston College, and is a graduate of Harvard University (1987), where he earned a B.A. in East Asian Studies.
-He holds the Irish Junior Men's record in the pole vault (4.60 m), and has held the record since March 1983.
+He has held the Irish Junior Men's record in the pole vault (4.60 m) since March 1983.